slatedocs/slate/source/includes/_usecases.md

 With Connected Applications, you can let your customers connect their TransferWise accounts to your product.
 Say you’re an accounting software – doing this could let your customers automate reconciliation.
 If you’re a payroll company, you could push customer payments right into TransferWise.
 Or you could push TransferWise notifications through your app.
 Whatever you want to build, you likely could!

 Unfortunately this functionality isn’t available to everyone yet, but we’re working hard to open it to everyone.
 To discuss your use case please contact [bizdev@transferwise.com](mailto:bizdev@transferwise.com).

-## Third-Party Payouts
-Third-Party Payouts allows marketplaces and financial institutions (banks and payment service providers) to use TransferWise as a payout option for their customers.
-It’s different from Payouts because it doesn’t require you to be the originator of payments.
-Instead, TransferWise will act as a third-party to your customers when they initiate a payment through your site.

-We’re working on making this feature available soon.
-Please contact bizdev@transferwise.com for more info.

 ## Receive Money
 You can receive money to the local bank details that come with your TransferWise account (AUD, EUR, GBP, NZD and USD) and reconcile these incoming payments via the API.